sunder11/Chunklings/README.md

 **CRMbat**  Convert your CRM to html file.
 Modify the fields (4 places) to match yours (and their position number), and at the output section where you will see !FIELD_NAME!.
 It will writeout all of your database records numbering them in an html file with a sentence describing the record.<br>

 **SaveOutlookEmailsToDocx:**  Copy and Paste this Visual Basic code and save it as a macro in outlook and add it to the Outlook Ribbon (button on the toolbar).
 To Use: Modify the path to where you want to save the .docx file.
-Select the emails you want to copy, click the button, it will prompt for a file_name, then it will copy all the emails selected to one "file_name.docx".
+Select the emails you want to copy, click the button, it will prompt for a file_name, then it will copy all the emails selected to one file called "file_name.docx".